How to Test for Mold in House

 - Check under sinks, shower heads, and near plumbing junctures.
 Especially if it looks like the last plumbing job was DIY or the seal is starting to crumble.

-- If there’s a small leak in your roof, the attic beams may get wet which can A) grow mold and B) cause your roof structure to soften and sag.
+- If there is a small leak in your roof, the attic beams may get wet which can A) grow mold and B) cause your roof structure to soften and sag.

 - This one, you can usually smell.
 Look for spots near the vents and a musty smell when the AC fan comes on – or in the air filter when changed.